 Some studies have found that exercise can be a moderately helpful treatment for mild to moderate depression in adults.
 Exercise should therefore be considered as an important lifestyle change that is used in addition to other treatments for depression.

 The benefits that can be attained from exercise depend on the amount of exercise that is undertaken.
 Most studies showing that exercise was helpful used aerobic exercise (such as running or walking), for at least 30 minutes, three times a week, for at least eight weeks.

 More research is needed to work out the best type of exercise, how often and for how long it should be done, and whether it is better in a group or individually.

 The current recommendation is at least 30 minutes of moderate intensity physical activity on most, and preferably all, days of the week.
 People with significant heart or respiratory illnesses should seek medical advice before starting on an exercise program.

 People with depression may find it difficult to get started or get motivated, or continue to exercise on a long-term basis.
 Here are some tips to get you started.

 - Start simple – increase your activity levels gradually to improve your self-confidence and build motivation for more energetic activities.
-Start with simple activities such as shopping, driving, gardening or small household tasks.
+Start with simple activities such as shopping, gardening or small household tasks.